 Students in the College of Arts and Sciences who missed the degree application deadline should request a late degree application.
 Submitting a request for a late degree application does NOT guarantee that your application will be approved.

-As you prepare to graduate, prepare for your career by taking advantage of the numerous services available to A&S students by the ICUE Connector and the Career Center.
-If you want to gain more experience before you graduate, check out opportunities to participate in service projects, internships, cultural activities, and even research.
+Students should prepare for their careers by taking advantage of the numerous services available to A&S students by the ICUE Connector and the Career Center.
+To gain more experience before graduation, check out opportunities to participate in service projects, internships, cultural activities, and even research.
 Professional preparation seminars are offered each semester to assist students with resume preparation, offer letters, mock interviews, salary negotiations, and more.

 Graduating students are encouraged to complete the First Destination Survey before leaving campus so that we will know where they will be working or attending graduate school.
-Don’t forget… UA students have access to Handshake and the Career Center for life so activate your Handshake account now!
-The survey and Handshake are accessed at https://app.joinhandshake.com/login.
+UA students have lifetime access to Handshake and the Career Center and they are encouraged to activate their Handshake account today to launch the next steps in their career.

 CLEP: The College of Arts and Sciences expects students to complete and pass CLEP tests before they reach 90 earned hours to avoid delays in graduation.
 Processing test scores can take up to 4–6 weeks and can delay graduation if not completed by midterm of your final semester.

-Double major vs dual-degree: To learn the difference between a double major and dual-degree, students are encouraged to review the informational page and email firstname.lastname@example.org with their name and CWID if they have any questions.
+Double major vs dual-degree: To learn the difference between a double major and dual-degree, students are encouraged to review the informational page and email the A&S Registrar Team at firstname.lastname@example.org including their name, CWID and intended programs of study.

-Incomplete Grades: Students are advised against taking Incomplete “I” grades in their final semester.
+Incomplete Grades: Students with active degree applications are advised against Incomplete “I” grades in their final semester to avoid denial.
 If you have an “I” grade, you must work with your faculty to complete missing work for the course as soon as possible.
 The change of grade takes time to process in the system which can delay graduation, so it is crucial to proactively communicate with your professor, complete missing work, and allot enough time for the faculty to grade your work to submit a change of grade.

 Study Abroad: It is important not to plan to study abroad for your final semester.
 It typically takes 3–4 months to receive, process, and post international transcripts, which will delay graduation.
 If you plan to study abroad in your final semester, you should focus on UA faculty-led programs since you can register for those classes through UA.